Thurgood Marshall: Early life and education

-Thurgood Marshall was born on July 2, 1908, in Baltimore, Maryland, to Norma and William Canfield Marshall.
-His father held various jobs as a waiter in hotels, in clubs, and on railroad cars, and his mother was a schoolteacher.
+Thoroughgood Marshall was born on July 2, 1908, in Baltimore, Maryland, to Norma and William Canfield Marshall.
+His father held various jobs as a waiter in hotels, in clubs, and on railroad cars, and his mother was an elementary school teacher.
 The family moved to New York City in search of better employment opportunities not long after Thurgood's birth; they returned to Baltimore when he was six years old.
 He was an energetic and boisterous child who frequently found himself in trouble.
 Following legal cases was one of William's hobbies, and Thurgood oftentimes went to court with him to observe the proceedings.
 Marshall later said that his father "never told me to become a lawyer, but he turned me into one ...
 He taught me how to argue, challenged my logic on every point, by making me prove every statement I made, even if we were discussing the weather."

 Marshall attended the Colored High and Training School (later Frederick Douglass High School) in Baltimore, graduating in 1925 with honors.
 He then enrolled at Lincoln University in Chester County, Pennsylvania, the oldest college for African Americans in the United States.
 The mischievous Marshall was suspended for two weeks in the wake of a hazing incident, but he earned good grades in his classes and led the school's debating team to numerous victories.
 His classmates included the poet Langston Hughes.
 Upon his graduation with honors in 1930 with a bachelor's degree in American literature and philosophy, Marshall—being unable to attend the all-white University of Maryland Law School—applied to Howard University School of Law in Washington, D.C., and was admitted.
-At Howard, he was mentored by Charles Hamilton Houston, who taught his students to be "social engineers" willing to use the law to fight for civil rights.
-Marshall graduated first in his class in June 1933 and passed the Maryland bar examination later that year.
+At Howard, he was mentored by Charles Hamilton Houston, who taught his students to be "social engineers" willing to use the law as a vehicle to fight for civil rights.
+Marshall graduated in June 1933 ranked first in his class, and he passed the Maryland bar examination later that year.